felippeduran/client-server-test/README.md

 ## Communication Protocol Implementation

 Different protocols like gRPC, HTTP and a custom one on top of TCP were considered here.
-Given the existing game specification didn't require duplex communication, and was quite latency tolerant, it was favored a simple implementation on top of HTTP.
-However, the high-level interface (IClient) and current code architecture still allows for other implementations.
+Given that the existing game specification didn't require duplex communication and was quite latency tolerant, a simple implementation on top of HTTP was favored.
+However, the high-level interface (IClient) and current code architecture still allow for other implementations.

-Considering an HTTP API doesn't hold connections, a session id/token is generated during authentication and returned as a `X-Session-Id` header.
+Considering that an HTTP API doesn't hold connections, a session id/token is generated during authentication and returned as a `X-Session-Id` header.
 This header is then used for later calls to associate them to the same "session".
 In the server, a mapping between the session and account ids is then used to identify the player.

 In order to keep the session alive, the server expects the client to send heartbeats or other requests every 10 seconds.
 If no requests arrive, the session is then removed and upcoming calls will be rejected.
 If another client authenticates using the same account, any existing sessions for that account are removed, effectively "kicking" older clients.